 Overall, waste production during the construction and operation of an onshore wind farm is not significant.
 The tower and nacelle are usually made from recyclable steel and copper.
-Materials used to construct wind turbines include steel, fiberglass, resin or plastic, iron, copper, and aluminium.
+Materials used to construct wind turbines include steel, fibreglass, resin or plastic, iron, copper and aluminium.
 The magnets used in modern turbines are made using rare earths (primarily neodymium and dysprosium).
 Typically, 85% of a decommissioned wind farm can be recycled.

-From a life cycle perspective, the blades (service life of 20-30 years) currently account for most of the nonrecyclable waste (plastic polymer and composite materials) from wind turbines when they are decommissioned at the end-of-life, or when wind farms are being upgraded in a process known as repowering.
+From a life cycle perspective, the blades (service life of 20-30 years) currently account for most of the non-recyclable waste (plastic polymer and composite materials) from wind turbines when they are decommissioned at the end-of-life, or when wind farms are being upgraded in a process known as repowering.
 The latter involves keeping the same site and often maintaining or reusing the primary infrastructure but upgrading with larger capacity turbines.
 During repowering, the blades might be replaced with more modern and typically larger blades.

 Wind turbine blades are significant in size and disposing them at their end-of-life of blades involves a complex value chain with several steps and stakeholders.
-It has been forecasted that, by 2050, the end-of-life waste stream of wind turbine generator blades (from onshore and offshore wind farms) could, cumulatively, be as much as 43 million tonnes worldwide with China possessing 40% of the waste, Europe 25%, the United States 16%, and the rest of the world 19%22.
+It has been forecasted that, by 2050, the end-of-life waste stream of wind turbine generator blades (from onshore and offshore wind farms) could, cumulatively, be as much as 43 million tonnes worldwide; with China possessing 40% of the waste, Europe 25%, the United States 16%, and the rest of the world 19%.35

-Decommissioning, reusing, and repurposing blades is an option (Figure 6.4), but this can be a challenge for some countries23.
+Decommissioning, reusing, and repurposing blades should be addressed during wind farm planning and design (Figure 6.4), but can be a challenge for some countries36, requiring greater attention to value chain incentives and disincentives at national levels.
 In late 2021, Siemens Gamesa Renewable Energy launched the world's first fully recyclable wind turbine blade at its manufacturing plant in Denmark.